mgutmann/mgutmann.github.io/content/ra_work.md

-I have worked with Professors Thomas Chaney (University of Southern California), Johannes Boehm (Sciences Po) and Danial Lashkari (Boston College) on their very long run growth project over the summer of 2021 and have been occasionally voluntarily contributing to the project since.
+I have worked with Professors Thomas Chaney (University of Southern California), Johannes Boehm (Sciences Po) and Danial Lashkari (Boston College) on their very long run growth project over the summer of 2021.
 In this role, I designed and built a end-to-end Entity Linking pipeline (i.e. a Natural Language Processing pipeline which identifies relevant entities in unstructured text and links them to a unique value in a knowledge base).